-So it very important for us to understand the Corporate actions – Meaning and their calculations to help us in taking investment decisions.
+So it very important for us to understand the Corporate actions – Meaning and their calculations to help us in making investment decisions.

 In our previous blog on How do Corporate Actions affect the Share Market, we have discussed as to what are corporate actions and purposes of corporate actions.

 Also, we discussed about the various types of corporate actions briefly.

 In this blog, we will discuss the types of corporate actions at length as well as their impact on various financial ratios.